 I boil a cup of water and when the temperature is just warm enough I pour some of it to drink as a cure for my sore throat.
 I let the remaining water boil some more for coffee.

-After working for a couple of hours, I slide the desk away and get up to take a break.
-I’m back in the kitchen, looking for something to eat.
-I find a Kitkat chocolate, I tear it open and take a bite while gazing outside the window.
+After working for what seem like two hours, I slide the desk away and get off my seat to go back in the kitchen, looking for a snack.
+I find a Kitkat chocolate, tear it open and take a bite while gazing outside the window.
 There is no sign of Peter but there are breadcrumbs on the wooden plank where a bread slice was kept in the morning.
 On the street, the cats seem to have settled beside a fisherwoman who looks like she is having a busy day.
-Three customers have lined up, waiting for their parcel of fish or prawns that she packs in a black plastic bag.
-A Cuckoo is singing from the top of the Gulmohar tree in the corner.
-I remember my Grandmother telling me that hearing the Cuckoo’s song signifies luck, while we sat in the backyard of her home in the village, many years ago, listening to another Cuckoo sing a similar song.
-It symbolizes the incoming of something new in life, she had said.
-I smile at the hopeful thought of something new coming in my life after 6 months of being home in the lockdown.
-A slightly warm and wet wind blows and the Coconut tree leaves sway with it.
+Three customers have lined up, waiting for their parcel of fish and prawns.
+She packs it in a black plastic bag.
+I wonder why meat and seafood is always packed in a black polythene bag.
+Is it an Indian thing?
+Do they do that in other parts of the world?
+I plan to look it up.